We continually invest in building and development programmes at Kingston University.

 - 24 hour access (term time) to the Learning Resource Centres at Kingston Hill and Penrhyn Road

 Our close links with external bodies and on-site investments ensure that you also have easy access to subject-specific resources.
-Past examples include:
+Examples include:

 - health and social care students working on-site at St George's Hospital;

-- the Ivanovic collection providing resources for Yugoslav and south-east European history and politics;
+- among our archives and special collections, the Ivanovic collection providing resources for Yugoslav and south-east European history and politics;

 - psychology students having access to specialised labs for participant observation;